Neonatal intensive care unit: Levels of care

 The concept of designations for hospital facilities that care for newborn infants according to the level of complexity of care provided was first proposed in the United States in 1976.
-Levels in the United States are designated by the guidelines published by the American Academy of Pediatrics In Britain, the guidelines are issued by The British Association of Perinatal Medicine (BAPM), and in Canada, they are maintained by The Canadian Paediatric Society.
+Levels in the United States are designated by the guidelines published by the American Academy of Pediatrics (AAP).
+In Britain, the guidelines are issued by the British Association of Perinatal Medicine (BAPM), and in Canada, they are maintained by the Canadian Paediatric Society.

-Neonatal care is split into categories or "levels of care". these levels apply to the type of care needed and is determined by the governing body of the area.
+Neonatal care is split into categories or levels of care.
+These levels apply to the type of care needed and are determined by the governing body of the area.